-As stated in the IHI Group Basic Code of Conduct, the IHI

-Group pays sufficient attention to the safety of the prod-

-ucts and services it develops and provides, confirms that

-customers and users are satisfied, and constantly im-

-proves its products and services.
-The Group is develop-

-ing its business based on the principle of make every

-possible effort to raise the standards.
-The quality of the

-products and services is the bond of trust that connects

-the IHI Group with its customers and society, and the

-Group believes that ensuring quality is fundamental to its
+As stated in the IHI Group Basic Code of Conduct, the IHI Group pays sufficient attention to the safety of the products and services it develops and provides, confirms that customers and users are satisfied, and constantly improves its products and services.
+The Group is developing its business based on the principle of make every possible effort to raise the standards.
+The quality of the products and services is the bond of trust that connects the IHI Group with its customers and society, and the Group believes that ensuring quality is fundamental to its social mission and existence as a company.

-Additionally, in response to an incident of inappropriate

-conduct in a Civil Aero Engine Maintenance Business

-in 2019, the Group established the IHI Group Quality

-Declaration, which states that it prioritizes quality as well as safety.
+Additionally, in response to an incident of inappropriate conduct in a Civil Aero Engine Maintenance Business in 2019, the Group established the IHI Group Quality Declaration, which states that it prioritizes quality as well as safety.
 This reiterates the Group's basic approach to manufacturing and its actions and awareness of quality.